deephaven-examples/lunch-n-learn/copilot/README.md

 ## What is Copilot?

-GitHub Copilot is an [AI pair programmer](https://docs.github.com/en/copilot/quickstart).
+GitHub Copilot is an [AI pair programmer](https://docs.github.com/en/copilot/quickstart), powered by GPT-4.
 At it's core, it's essentially supercharged autocomplete.
 It uses machine learning to provide suggestions for code as you type.
 It is trained on billions of lines of public code, and can provide suggestions for a variety of languages and frameworks.
+New features are being added all the time, and it is constantly improving.
+Copilot Chat is current in beta, and only available in VS Code right now.
+Copilot Voice is currently in alpha, and not available to the public (or Deephaven) yet.

 ### What is Copilot Good For?